Has God Forsaken Me? eBook #28

 But at this moment that time’s slipped away and I find myself beside a grieving family who’ve lost three of their children.
 Some distance away from us are 52 families fearing the small pox this family is afflicted with will spread to them too.
 The Bible shows us in many passages that you sympathize with us when we suffer but you also empathize with us for our losses.
 Your only begotten son, Jesus, died on the cross for our sins.

 I ask you in Jesus’s name to spare the rest of this family and the other families from this disease.
 Help this family to heal from their sores and regain their strength so they can be welcomed back into camp.
 This family left their home, most of their possessions and their friends in the hopes traveling across the plains would offer them a better life in Colorado.

 Has God Forsaken Me? is my newest 2017 emotion-filled western frontier eBook.
 I’ve made this comment section so I can share with visitors to my website what readers feel about this particular eBook.
+This eBook was uploaded onto Amazon on June 22, 2017.
 To share your comments too, just go back up to the top of the page and Click on the Contact Me tab.

 Amazon Kindle Comment on July 20, 2017… Wow!
 What a wonderful story.
-I feel the author’s choice to depict Florence Thompson as the mother in “has God Forsaken Me?” was perfect.
+I feel the author’s choice to depict Florence Thompson as the mother in “Has God Forsaken Me?” was perfect.
 Journeying across the Kansas plains in the 1890’s was a brutal journey.
-The author’s story kept me turning the pages and wiping my eyes following Noah, Tess and her children from Missouri to Colorado.
+The author’s story kept me turning the pages and wiping my eyes following Gerasimos, Helen and her children from Missouri to Colorado.

 Amazon allows you to download this eBook to your PC now so you don’t need to own a Kindle to read my eBook!